biostars/bootcamp-central/web/archives/2022/logistics/prerequisites.md

 ## Prequisites

-The prerequisites for the bootcamp include some basic familiarity with R, R Markdown, and RStudio.
+The prerequisites for the bootcamp include some basic familiarity with bash shell script, python, R, R Markdown, and RStudio.
 You can read/watch the resources below to review this material.